Redwood and Rye_CraftClubBoston-139.jpg

 Leadership

 Jasmin Hagen, Craft Club’s co-founder, LICSW, grew up in the Ozarks and has been in the Boston area for the past 15 years.
-She received a Bachelor's degree in human services at University Massachusetts Boston and a Masters in Social Work from Simmons University.
+She received a Bachelor's degree in human services at University Massachusetts Boston, a Masters in Social Work from Simmons University, and a Doctorate in Counseling and Psychology from Lesley University.
 Jasmin is a clinical social worker in the Boston Public Schools focusing on trauma and special education.
 Jasmin believes in the magic of making and connecting with others.

 IMG_7072.jpg